Corporal punishment in Taiwan: Prevalence

 Despite its being illegal since January 2007, a nationwide survey conducted in April and May 2007 found that 52.8% of students reported receiving corporal punishment, lower than in previous years but still constituting a majority.
 However, physical beatings or spankings of students declined from 51% in 2005 to 27.3% in 2007, accompanied by a rise in indirect forms of physical punishment, such as being forced to stand up for an extended period of time, which increased from 9.7% in 2005 to 35% in 2007.

 The Humanistic Education Foundation has conducted a yearly poll to ascertain the percentage of students affected by corporal punishment in Taiwanese schools.
 A nationwide survey carried out in September and October 2012 found that corporal punishment is still imposed in 90% of elementary and junior-high schools around the nation.
 This suggests that the ban has been partially effective; while a majority of students continued to be subject to corporal punishment, its use was slowly declining.

 Penal system

 Corporal punishment is illegal as a disciplinary measure in penal institutions.

 In 1909, when Formosa (as Taiwan was then known) was part of the Empire of Japan, the local government introduced judicial flogging for native Formosan Chinese criminals, which was carried out with a cane.
 This penalty was regarded as a substitute for imprisonment, and applied to males aged between 16 and 60.

 In 1997 the Taiwanese authorities said they would consider calls for the introduction of judicial caning on the lines of practice in Singapore to deter crime.

 In March 2007, a member of the Democratic Progressive Party called for the caning of sex offenders, but this idea was rejected by the Ministry of Justice.
+A question about caning was proposed for the 2026 Taiwanese referendum.